witnet/witnet-wrapped-wit/README.md

 - `--gasPrice`: Max.
 EVM gas price to pay when pushing a Proof-of-Reserve report into Ethereum.

 #### `$ witwrap transfers`
-Shows the history of recent transfers of wrapped $WIT on the proxified EVM network.
+Shows the history of recent transfers of wrapped $WIT on the connected EVM network.
 It also allows you to transfer your own wrapped $WIT tokens in Ethereum, as long the signing addresses of your EVM proxy holds some wrapped $WIT balance.

 Flags:
 - `--burns`: Also show history of burnt $WIT (either unwrapped to Witnet, or bridged to other EVM networks).